JoshuaWise/alter-html/README.md

 	});
 ```

 The first argument of these functions is the original `toString` method, which you can use to render the node in its default way.
-There are examples of this in the [usage](#Usage) section. **HOWEVER**, if you don't return a string (i.e., if you return `undefined`), the original `toString` method is used anyway.
+There are examples of this in the [usage](#Usage) section. **HOWEVER**, if a string is not returned (i.e., if you return `undefined`), the original `toString` method is used anyway.
 So you can mostly ignore this argument, unless you plan on augmenting the default rendering (with regular expressions, for example).

 ## Element